 Law firms are increasingly using the Watson Glaser test to measure the potential of candidates.
 This post will outline what the Watson Glaser test is and what it assesses, as well as some tips on how to ace the test on the big day.

 The Watson Glaser Test assesses your critical thinking and your ability to understand and digest relatively large amounts of information within a short period of time.
+It is frequently used in training contract and vacation scheme recruitment to help law firms shortlist candidates.
 In 50 minutes, you are expected to answer a total of five sections – which means you will have 10 minutes to answer each sub question.
 The reason why this method of assessment is quite popular with graduate recruiters is because a good result in the test often provides for a good indication as to the likelihood of you becoming a successful lawyer.

 1. Your ability to draw inferences